Countries with the Highest Density of Michelin-starred Restaurants

 Singapore ranks 7th worldwide and 2nd in Asia and outside Europe.
 Singapore has come a long way since it was first represented in the Michelin Guide in 2016.
 Back then, only 29 restaurants earned a coveted star, while today it counts almost 50 restaurant, 49 to be more precise.

-While Dutch food doesn’t have the cachet of Italian and Spanish cuisines, the Netherlands has a very reputable fine dining restaurant industry, ranking 8th worldwide and 6th in Europe for the highest number of Michelin-starred restaurants per capita.
+While Dutch food doesn’t have the cachet of French and Italian cuisines, the Netherlands has a very reputable fine dining restaurant industry, ranking 8th worldwide and 6th in Europe for the highest number of Michelin-starred restaurants per capita.

 Top Cities with the Highest Number of Michelin-starred Restaurants